-There are multiple beaches in Hikkaduwa and the surrounding areas.
+There are some of the best beaches in Sri Lanka around Hikkaduwa and the surrounding areas.
 I’d recommend not going to the ones near the big hotels, as they have more tourists and feels a bit over developed.
 There is a cool bar/restaurant called Top Secret, and this goes onto a quieter part of the beach, which is also a great place to learn to surf.
 If you do head out on a scooter, you can have paradise beaches all to yourself and it is also worth stopping by the tsunami memorial museum which is around 3.5km outside Hikkaduwa.
 I learned to surf with Reef End, and they were very helpful and accommodating.
 Just be aware sometimes the currents in SriLanka can get very strong, so always listen to instructions.

 Hikkaduwa is definitely worth visiting.
 I spent a few days there, relaxing on beaches, exploring the surroundings on a scooter, morning yoga, learning to surf and drinking at bars.
 It really has a bit of everything!